oaugereau/ComicsStory/README.md

-# ComicsStory
+# Comics Story Representation Based on Genre

-Comics Story Representation System Based on Genre
+Comic and manga books are usually classified into broad categories called ``genres'' according to their content such as comedy, horror, science fiction, etc. However, giving only one genre to one comic cannot express the detailed difference of the story.
+We propose a system for generating comics story representation as a sub-sequence of genres.
+We use a deep neural network to classify each page into the corresponding genre.